 Rikhta (Chaturthi, Navami and Chaturdashi) and Ashtami Tithi should not be selected for starting an auspicious event.
 If Ashtami falls on a Tuesday, it is known as Jaya Tithi and is considered good for victory.
 Generally Purnima (full Moon day) Amavasya (new Moon day) and Padwa tithi (new moon day)) are not considered auspicious for performing an auspicious work.

-Penumbral Lunar Eclipse will be visible in Asia, Europe, Australia, Africa, USA, South America, Canada, Antarctica, Pacific, Atlantic, Indian Ocean and many cities of India.
+Penumbral Lunar Eclipse will be visible in many cities of the world including India.

 Do's and don'ts during the Sutak period, Solar eclipse or Lunar eclipse